MarkStrickland562/AngularEventPlanner/README.md

 * Create component templates for showing, adding, editing, deleting and searching for model-related objects.
 <details>
 <summary>Click Here for Details</summary>
-1) Create the About and Main child components by executing the following command at the bash prompt:
+1) Create the Welcone,, About and Main child components by executing the following command at the bash prompt:
+  $ ng generate component welcome
   $ ng generate component main
   $ ng generate component about
 2) Create the Event child components by executing the following commmands at the bash prompt: